okapeng/sdp2020-group2/_pages/how.md

 *Iteration 10: Febuary 15th*

-The most radical and ivotal design change took place here, resulting in the wheels which used to be situated on the side of the robot now being directly underneath the robot base.
+The most radical and pivotal design change took place here, resulting in the wheels which used to be situated on the side of the robot now being directly underneath the robot base.
 This meant that the weight of the robot was bearing directly on the wheels and no longer on the base resulting in drastic weight bearing capabilities and prevented the lego base from bending.
 A byproduct of the wheel placement change resulted in increasing the bases ground clearance to 9cm.
 Another change was the addition of an infrared sensor which was attached to the front of the robot and allowed for the testing of the "follow me" functionality.

 <img src="/images/lego_base5.jpg" alt="Fifth Lego Base" height ="350" width="400"/>